- Why Choose Us

 After completing IVF treatment, many couples have questions regarding options for their frozen embryos.
 We have put together this resource to present some options and explanations of how they work.
-To speak with someone about embryo options, please call our Embryo Options line at 860.679.7046.
+To find out more about embryo options, please contact Embryo Options at 844.234.6241 or email [email protected].

 Patients may choose to dispose of their frozen embryos.
 Patients will be required to sign a Disposal Consent and the embryos will be disposed of according to American Society for Reproductive Medicine (ASRM) ethical standards which require proper documentation of embryo handling and disposition, as well as a properly executed consent to dispose.